 the organization or their local unit compared to individuals who identify strongly with both.
 Conversely, lateral transfers were more likely to maintain cross-unit ties when the lateral transfer identifies strongly with both the organization and their former unit compared to lateral transfers who only identify strongly with one or the other.
 Our model and results highlight how the optimal pattern of identification for cross-unit tie formation within structural links differs from the optimal pattern of identification for cross-unit tie maintenance by lateral transfers.

-Gray, S. M., Bunderson, J. S., & Van der Vegt, G. The benefits of vertical-horizontal diversity faultlines. (data analysis stage).
+Gray, S. M., Bunderson, J. S., & Van der Vegt, G. Unpacking vertical and horizontal member differences in teams: The role of hierarchy stability.